Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

 #### Questions
 1. What is a religion and what is a deen ?
 What is the difference between these 2 words ?
 2. Why is deen important for a political system ?
+Verse(Juda ho deen siyasat se to reh jati he changezi)
 3. Comparision between deen and religion ?
 4. What is Secularism ? and What is islam ?
 5. Describe the contention between Islam and Secularism ?